klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 - (b) Failure to raise the affirmative defenses at the earliest opportunity shall constitute a waiver thereof.

-- (c) The court shall motu proprio resolve the above affirmative defenses within thirty (30) calendar days from the filing of the answer.
+- (c) The court shall *motu proprio* resolve the above affirmative defenses within thirty (30) calendar days from the filing of the answer.

-- (d) As to the other affirmative defenses under the first paragraph of **§5(b), Rule 6, the court may conduct a summary hearing within fifteen (15) calendar days from the filing of the answer.
-Such affirmative defenses shall be resolved by the court within thirty (30) calendar days from the termination of the summary hearing.**
+- (d) As to the other affirmative defenses under the first paragraph of Section 5(b), Rule 6, the court may conduct a summary hearing within fifteen (15) calendar days from the filing of the answer.
+Such affirmative defenses shall be resolved by the court within thirty (30) calendar days from the termination of the summary hearing.

 - (e) Affirmative defenses, if denied, shall not be the subject of a motion for reconsideration or petition for *certiorari*, prohibition or *mandamus*, but may be among the matters to be raised on appeal after a judgment on the merits.